 - Action: Remove all Taxi2Fly parking from the Parking Garage and transition this program to an outlying lot, such as the Fairgrounds. - Reasoning: Long-term vehicle storage should not be considered a priority use of the Parking Garage during the peak summer season.
-By freeing up approximately 70 vehicle parking spaces within the Parking Garage during the peak summer season (141 spaces during the winter), employees who previously parked in the Home Ranch lot can be directed to the Parking Garage. - Intended Outcomes: Increased parking availability within the Parking Garage that can be used by employees (priority user group #1) as well as customers and visitors. - Additional Resources Needed: None (Staff time for coordination).
+By freeing up approximately 70 vehicle parking spaces within the Parking Garage during the peak summer season (141 spaces during the winter), employees who previously parked in the Home Ranch lot can be directed to the Parking Garage. - Intended Outcomes: Increased parking availability within the Parking Garage that can be used by employees (priority user group #1) as well as customers and visitors. - Implementation: - Cost: Low Primarily signage changes and relocation of the service to another location - Staff Impact: Low after initial relocation of service - Overall Impact: This policy change could have a dramatic positive effect on addressing peak season customer parking availability. - o Priority: High